The six-phase loop

 Phase six: ship.

 Ship is the phase that produces the artifact your team's normal review process handles.
 The agent commits the changes with a structured commit message.
-The agent pushes the branch.
-The agent opens a pull request with a structured description: what changed, why, how it was verified, what risks remain, what reviewers are tagged.
+It pushes the branch and opens a pull request with a structured description: what changed, why, how it was verified, what risks remain, what reviewers are tagged.
 If a Jira ticket was linked at the start, the agent updates the ticket.
 If Slack notifications are wired, the agent posts to the relevant channel.

 Ship takes thirty seconds.
 It is the easiest phase.
 It is also the phase that makes the rest of the loop palatable to the team, because the artifact the agent produces - the pull request - is exactly the artifact the team is already used to reviewing.
 There is no special "AI lane" in your repository.
 There is the same pull request review process that every change goes through.
 The reviewer reads the diff, reads the description, reads the research note linked in the description, reads the test results, approves or requests changes.
 Same as always.